 5. Rebalance regularly

 Portfolio rebalancing is the process of bringing your portfolio back to the original target allocation.
 As your investments grow at a different rate, they will start to deviate from their original target allocation.
 This is very normal.
 Sometimes certain investments can have a long run until they become significantly overweight in your portfolio.
-Other times an asset class might have a bad year, lose a lot of its value and or become underweight.
+Other times an asset class might have a bad year, lose a lot of its value and become underweight.

 Adjusting to your target mix will ensure that your portfolio fits your risk tolerance, investment horizon, and financial goals.
 Not adjusting it may lead to increasing the overall investment risk and exposure to certain asset classes.